 In 1964, Townes was awarded the Nobel Prize in Physics with Nikolay Basov and Aleksandr Prokhorov for contributions to fundamental work in quantum electronics leading to the development of the maser and laser.

 In 1970, he was named an Honorary Member of the Optical Society in recognition of his preeminent service in the advancement of optics.
+He was also an OSA Fellow.

 Interest in Townes research has garnered fellowships around the globe and travels to France, Japan, Italy, Canada, Germany, and India.
 In addition to the Nobel Prize, Townes has received the Templeton Prize, for contributions to the understanding of religion, and a number of other prizes, including the National Medal of Science, as well as 27 honorary degrees from various universities.